-The following table contains information regarding plan-based incentive awards granted during the year ended December 31, 2009 to the named executive officers (other than Mr. Malone, who did not receive any grants).
+The following table contains information regarding plan-based incentive awards granted during the year ended December 31, 2010 to the named executive officers (other than Mr. Malone, who did not receive any grants).
+Please see "-Compensation Discussion and Analysis- Elements of 2010 Executive Compensation-Equity Incentive Compensation" for a discussion of the allocation of equity awards among our three tracking stocks.